- Having skin problems like blackheads and whiteheads could be truly stressful

 How do we get rid of blackheads and whiteheads?

 Maintaining a clear and beautiful skin, takes time, consistency and effort.
-Dermatologist may recommend lots of products, but some of them can be expensive and may actually take a long time to work.
-You can, however, incorporate some home remedies for blackheads and whiteheads into your daily beauty regimen and in a few weeks, you will experience a drastic reduction or even total elimination of the problem.
+Dermatologists may recommend lots of products, but some of them can be expensive and may probably take some time to work.
+You can, however, incorporate some home remedies for blackheads and whiteheads into your daily beauty regimen and in a few weeks, you may experience a drastic reduction or even total elimination of the problem.

 Toothpaste – Toothpaste is an effective blackhead and whitehead remover.
 Apply a thin paste to your infected areas and let it sit on your face for at least 25 minutes.
 You will probably feel a burning sensation when you apply the toothpaste, but this is normal and will pass.
 Once you remove the toothpaste, the top of your blackheads and whiteheads will disappear, but you still need to thoroughly wash your face to remove the buildup underneath.
 Repeat this home remedy every other day for two weeks.

 Tomato – Tomatoes have natural antiseptic properties that dry up whiteheads and blackheads.
 Peel and mash a small tomato.
 Apply the tomato pulp to your blackheads and whiteheads before going to bed.
 Leave the tomato pulp on your face while you sleep and then wash your face in warm water in the morning.

 Lemon –Wash your face in warm water.
 Then, squeeze the juice of one lemon into a bowl.
 Add in a pinch of salt and stir the mixture.
 Apply the mixture to your blackheads and whiteheads.
 Leave the mixture on for approximately 20 minutes and then wash your face with warm water again.